joinpursuit/Pursuit-Core-iOS/lessons/unit1/arrays/README.md

 To access the 5th element of an array of Int32:

-ByteToStartAt = (BytesPerThingStored) * (NumberOfTheElementIWantToLookAt - 1)

 ByteToStartAt = (4) * (5 - 1) = 16

 To access the 1st element of an array of Int 32:

-ByteToStartAt = (BytesPerThingStored) * (NumberOfTheElementIWantToLookAt - 1)

 ByteToStartAt = (4) * (1 - 1) = 0

 This means I always know where to go in an array!

 Unlike a String, we don't need to start at the beginning and move one step at a time.

 We can skip ahead directly to whatever element we want to look at.

 Now that we understand how an array is stored, let's see how to manipulate it in Swift.